• Share this on:

 3. Wellness

 The search for health and happiness has become an important focus.
-Many millennials and Gen Z people live under stress from peer pressure on social media and the difficulty of finding housing in urban areas.
+Many people, especially younger generations, live under stress due to peer pressure on social media and they struggle to find a home (in the city).
 The climate crisis is a major concern.
-To improve their mental and physical wellness, the following is a key question for these consumers: ‘How can I buy better to feel better about myself?’
+To improve their mental and physical wellness, a key question for them is: ‘How can I buy better to feel better about myself?’.

 This includes:

-• Living a healthier, more active lifestyle — closer to nature
+• Living a more active, healthier lifestyle – closer to nature;

 The home is closely connected to mental wellness.
-In a survey conducted by Life at Home, 40% of respondents who reported feeling more positive towards their homes also perceived that they had a positive impact on their mental health.
-Many associate clean, decluttered spaces with a greater sense of calm.
-Sleeping and relaxing (for example, by reading) are the most important activities for achieving a sense of well-being at home.
+In an IKEA survey, 40% of respondents who felt more positive about their homes also saw a positive impact on their mental health.
+Many associate clean, decluttered spaces with a greater sense of calmness.
+Sleeping and relaxing (for example by reading under a warm blanket) are the most important activities for achieving a sense of wellbeing at home.
+In a 2024 Maison&Objet Barometer, fragrances and wellness products were HDHT retailers’ best-performing category in terms of sales.

-Figure 9: URBANARA – Ethically produced bed textiles made of Tencel and linen
+Figure 9: Ethically produced bed textiles of tencel and linen

 Source: URBANARA @ YouTube

-This focus on wellness translates into several important trends in the HDHT market:
+This focus on wellness translates into several important HDHT market trends:

-• Wellness categories (e.g. yoga, spa, leisure, garden) will be in demand.
+• Wellness categories (such as yoga, spa, leisure and the garden) will be in demand;

-• Marketing communication concerning products and brands will highlight specific wellness benefits (e.g. healthy, natural, sustainable, cultural, creative).
-They will also take a stand in important social and environmental issues, albeit in a gentle — non-confrontational — tone of voice (e.g. spiritual, playful, inviting).
+• Marketing communication will highlight specific wellness benefits and take a stand in important social/environmental issues, but in a gentle tone of voice;

-The tagline for the Craft Resource Center (CRC) is ‘Sustainable, Ethical and Fair’.
-Guaranteed by the World Fair Trade Organization WFTO, this company offers a broad range of home accessories and gifts in a variety of materials, including textiles, ceramics and paperware.
-The company strives to ‘impact the lives of artisans in as many ways as possible’, in addition to creating self-sufficiency amongst artisan groups.
-Its storytelling concerns the organisation’s impact, including saving the environment, breaking social barriers, empowering women and promoting urban employment.
-The company proves that bottom-up artisan empowerment is very much alive and relevant.
+A good example of a company that has embraced sustainable and ethical practices is CRC.
+This WFTO guaranteed company from India offers a broad range of home accessories and gifts in various materials, including textiles, ceramics and paperware.
+They strive to ‘impact the lives of artisans in as many ways as possible’ and create self-sufficiency among artisan groups.
+CRC’s storytelling focuses on its impact, including saving the environment, breaking social barriers, empowering women and promoting urban employment.

 Forecast